Lahari-Bandaru/Electric-Motor-Temperature-Prediction/README.md

 # Electric Motor Temperature Prediction using Machine Learning
-#📌 Project Overview
+# 📌 Overview

-This project focuses on predicting the Permanent Magnet (PM) temperature of an electric motor using machine learning techniques.
-The system takes real-time or manual sensor inputs such as voltage, current, ambient temperature, motor speed, and other electrical parameters to predict the PM temperature.
+This project predicts the Permanent Magnet (PM) temperature of an electric motor using machine learning techniques.

-The goal of this project is to:
-Improve thermal monitoring of electric motors
-Prevent overheating and system failure
-Demonstrate end-to-end ML deployment (Training → Model Saving → Web App Deployment) This project was developed as part of my Final Internship Project.
+The model takes electrical and environmental parameters as input and estimates the PM temperature to help prevent overheating and improve motor performance.

+This project demonstrates an end-to-end ML pipeline including data preprocessing, model training, evaluation, and Flask web deployment.

-#📊 Features Used
+# 🚀 Features

+Data preprocessing and normalization
+Feature scaling using MinMaxScaler
+Regression model training
+Model evaluation using R², MAE, and MSE
+Flask web interface for prediction
+Manual and Sensor-based input pages

+# 📊 Input Features

 The model was trained using the following 8 input features:
 Ambient Temperature